PainRelief.com Interview with:

 Department of Emergency Medicine

 PainRelief.com: What is the background for this study?
-What are the main findings?
+What types of pain were treated?